celery/ceps/draft/jumpstarter.rst

-That leads this CEP, whose purpose is to provide a foundational asynchronous programming framework for the broader Python community modeled after the `Actor Model`_, and also provide a foundation for `Next-Gen Celery`_ to be built upon.
+That leads this CEP, whose purpose is to provide a foundational asynchronous programming framework for the broader Python community modeled after the `Actor Model`_, and also provide a foundation for `Celery Next-Gen`_ to be built upon.
 This will, down the line:

 1. Allow awaiting on an asynchronous task results: